 Our weekly and annual passes are ideal for holidays or for regular visitors to the district, providing unlimited entry to all three of our museums:

-From our ever-changing exhibitions to talks, tours, kids' craft sessions and more, you can find details of events and activities at all our museums here:
+From our rolling programme of exhibitions to talks, tours, kids' craft sessions and more, you can find details of events and activities at all our museums here:

 If you are driving pleaseDO NOTfollow satnav directions directly to the museum – we are in a pedestrian area.
 You will need to select a nearby car park as your destination, or use Lancaster’s Park and Ride scheme to reach us from the M6.